GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 * oxdport     - the port of the oxd server

-* oxdId       - oxd-Id from client registration
+* oxdId       - oxd Id from client registration

 * postLogoutRedirectUrl - URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.